Exiled journalist testifies about transnational repression in Turkey to US Congress - ExBulletin

 Exiled journalist testifies about transnational repression in Turkey to US Congress

-Abdlhamit Bilici, the former editor-in-chief of the now-shuttered Zaman daily, gave testimony about the Turkish government's transnational repression at a conference. hearing in Washington, D.C.
+Abdlhamit Bilici, the former editor-in-chief of the now-shuttered Zaman daily, gave testimony about the Turkish government's transnational repression at a conference.hearing in Washington, D.C., Stockholm Freedom Center reported

 Hosted Thursday by the Tom Lantos Commission on Human Rights, the hearing, titled Transnational Repression and the U.S. Response, featured a panel of experts and civil society witnesses who detailed the practice of transnational repression originating from several countries, notably Turkey and China.